Poverty in India

 The Asian Development Bank estimates India's population to be at 1.28 billion with an average growth rate of 1.3% from 2010 to 2015.
 In 2014, 9.9% of the population aged 15 years and above were employed.
-6.9% of the population still lives below the national poverty line and 63% in extreme poverty (December 2018) The World Poverty Clock shows real-time poverty trends in India, which are based on the latest data, of the World Bank, among others.
+6.9% of the population still lives below the national poverty line and 6.3% in extreme poverty (December 2018).
+The World Poverty Clock shows real-time poverty trends in India, which are based on the latest data, of the World Bank, among others.
 As per recent estimates, the country is well on its way of ending extreme poverty by meeting its sustainable development goals by 2030.
-According to Oxfam, India's top 1% of the population now holds 73% of the wealth, while 670 million citizens, comprising the country's poorest half, saw their wealth rise by just 1%.
+According to Oxfam, India's top 1% of the population now holds 73% of the wealth, while 670 million citizens, comprising the country's poorer half, saw their wealth rise by just 1%.